android-art-intel/GCTools/GCSpy/README.md

 module is embedded in targeting runtime to collect and transfer heap data to client, while the client visualize these data.

+## ART VM Port

+GCSpy was enabled to work on Android (ART VM), ART realted code can be found at https://github.com/android-art-intel/Nougat art-extension code base.
+The tool was tested to work at least on x86 Android emulator build (see https://github.com/android-art-intel/Nougat).

 ## Client

 Source code of GCspy client exists in `$TOP/client`.